-Under section 904(a)(4) of the FD&C Act, a manufacturer or importer, or their agents, must submit all documents developed after June 22, 2009 “that relate to health, toxicological, behavioral, or physiological effects of current or future tobacco products, their constituents (including smoke constituents), ingredients, components and additives.”
-Health documents developed between June 23, 2009 and December 31, 2009 should have been submitted to FDA by April 30, 2010.
-FDA does intend to collect tobacco health documents developed after December 31, 2009, but before doing so will publish additional guidance specifying the timing of subsequent submissions.
-Note that you are to preserve tobacco health documents developed after December 31, 2009 for future submissions to FDA.
+Under section 904(a)(4) of the FD&C Act, a manufacturer or importer, or their agents, must submit all documents developed after June 22, 2009, “that relate to health, toxicological, behavioral, or physiologic effects of current or future tobacco products, their constituents (including smoke constituents), ingredients, components and additives.”
+Health documents developed between June 23, 2009, and December 31, 2009, should have been submitted to FDA by April 30, 2010.
+FDA plans to collect tobacco health documents developed after December 31, 2009, but before doing so will publish additional guidance specifying the timing of subsequent submissions.
+Note that all importers are required to preserve tobacco health documents developed after December 31, 2009, for future submissions to FDA.
 For more information, please see Guidance for Industry: Tobacco Health Document Submission, issued April 2010.

-Under section 904(c) of the FD&C Act, at least 90 days prior to delivery for introduction into interstate commerce, a manufacturer or importer, or their agents, must submit a listing of all ingredients of each tobacco product.
-That provision also requires the manufacturer or importer, or their agents, to submit information whenever any additive, or the quantity of any additive, is changed.
-For more information, please see Final Guidance for Industry: Listing of Ingredients in Tobacco Products, issued November 2009.
+Under section 904(c) of the FD&C Act, at least 90 days prior to introducing a tobacco product into interstate commerce, a manufacturer or importer, or their agents, must submit a listing of all ingredients of the tobacco product.
+This provision also requires the manufacturer or importer, or their agents, to submit information whenever any additive, or the quantity of any additive, is changed.
+For more information, please see Guidance for Industry: Listing of Ingredients in Tobacco Products, issued November 2009.

 Section 907(a)(1)(A) of the FD&C Act bans the use of certain characterizing flavors in cigarettes, stating, in part: